RESIDENTIAL RENTAL INSPECTION PROGRAM (RRIP)

 In 1989, Hayward City Council adopted an ordinance establishing a mandatory Residential Rental Inspection Program (RRIP).
 The purpose of this Residential Rental Inspection Program (Hayward Municipal Code SEC.
 9-5.) is to provide safe and healthy housing choices through the safeguarding and preservation of the City's housing stock.
 Additionally, it is the program's mission to assure that all housing is maintained in accordance with adopted codes, as well as minimum California State Housing Standards as mandated by California Housing Law also known as California Health and Safety Code.
 The provisions of this program and the Rental Housing Inspection Ordinance apply to all rental housing units and to all hotel and motel units defined in the ordinance and are supplementary and complementary to all of the provisions of the Hayward Municipal Code, state law, or other adopted codes.

 Annual Residential Rental Fee:

 Landlords must pay the Residential Rental Fee annually.
-Fees are assessed for the previous calendar year; if the property was a rental at any point during the previous calendar year, the fees for the property apply and are due.
-As of February 15, 2021, all Annual Residential Rental Fee invoices have been issued and are currently due.
+Fees are assessed for the preceding calendar year; if the property was a rental at any point during the 2021 calendar year, the fees for the property apply and are due.
+As of October 8, 2021, all Annual Residential Rental Fee invoices have been issued and are currently due.
 Please review our Rental Inspection Fee Support page for contact information and answers to frequently asked questions about this invoice.